logistica-dev/exa-atow-ontologies/README.md

 - **HPC Resource**: Conceptual class encompassing physical and virtual resources involved in high-performance computing, including compute nodes, storage, interconnects, and infrastructure components.
 - **ProcessorIndicatorEstimator**: Concept grouping all estimation tools, metrics, and models used to assess processor-related indicators such as power consumption, thermal footprint, and die size impact.
 - **PhysicalCharacteristic**: Domain concept capturing the physical and structural properties of HPC components, such as memory capacity, die size, material lifetime, and energy efficiency attributes.
+- **Workflow**: oncept grouping workflow-related entities such as execution steps, workflow engines, process definitions, dependencies, and orchestration strategies.
+Workflow properties are defined based on the paper Suter, F., et al. (2026). *A terminology for scientific workflow systems*.
+Future Generation Computer Systems, 174, 107974. https://doi.org/10.1016/j.future.2025.107974.
 - User: Concept encompassing individuals or agents who interact with the HPC system, including identity attributes, roles, permissions, and user behaviors.
 - Authentication: Domain concept representing all aspects of authentication, including credentials, access protocols, identity validation, and login activities.
-- Workflow: oncept grouping workflow-related entities such as execution steps, workflow engines, process definitions, dependencies, and orchestration strategies.

 The ontology is serialized in Turtle (TTL) and can be used in semantic web applications and Linked Open Data (LOD) environments.